Want to boost your overall health and brain function?

 - Chop or slice to the desired size.

 Leafy greens are pretty versatile.
-Their slightly green and bitter flavors compliment so many dishes.
+Their slightly green and bitter flavors complement so many dishes.
 Here are a few ideas:

 - use raw in salads, tacos, burritos, sandwiches, wraps, bowls, smoothies